CuteTenshii/iridium/README.md

 ## Configuration

-On first run (without a config file), a default config file will be created in the `~/.reverseproxy` directory (or `%APPDATA%\reverseproxy` on Windows).
+On first run (without a config file), a default config file will be created in the `~/.iridium` directory (or `%APPDATA%\Iridium` on Windows).
 You can edit this file to customize the behavior of the reverse proxy.
 The configuration is done in YAML format.